MarisaKirisame/DefComBlog/Calculator.md

 Urgh.
 What a mess!
 Look like there is a bunch of 0 in our program.
 We can write a function, simp(), just like pp() and eval(), to simplify the input program and remove them.

     // In Expr
-    abstract Expr simp();
+    Expr simp() {return this;}

 The case for Lit and Var is trivial: there is nothing to simplify, so we just {return this;}.
+In
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjAxMTAzNjMwNiw4NDA3NDkzMTcsLTQ1Mz
+eyJoaXN0b3J5IjpbLTE0ODI3NzIwNTMsODQwNzQ5MzE3LC00NT
-M0MDg4NywxOTQ1MDQzMzg3LDMzNDczNjU5NSwtMjA1MzA5MzE2
+MzNDA4ODcsMTk0NTA0MzM4NywzMzQ3MzY1OTUsLTIwNTMwOTMx
-MiwtMTEwNDUzNDY5MywtMTg4NDk5MDEzMywtMTUyNjk1MjQ0OC
+NjIsLTExMDQ1MzQ2OTMsLTE4ODQ5OTAxMzMsLTE1MjY5NTI0ND
-w1NTU5ODg2NzEsLTY2MTQ3MjIzOV19
+gsNTU1OTg4NjcxLC02NjE0NzIyMzldfQ==
 -->